Ex dancer, choreologist, and fitness expert. Author of The Kand Technique, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 Bearing in mind that the pelvis is the center of gravity in the body, the waist muscles are responsible for keeping in balance half your entire body weight!
 That's a lot of work.
 When weak waist muscles are not able to hold you upright, the body grows fat in the area to prop you up.
 An expanded waistline not only prevents you from moving freely but also puts your health at risk.

 At the skeletal level, we all have a tiny waist, like the very narrow part of a wasp, no wider than one vertebra.
 Long ago, the skeletal narrowness in the waist area was exploited by freak fashions that squeezed women's waists into tight corsets to create the then-popular hourglass shape.

 Today waists are growing subcutaneous fat that lurks beneath the skin as “love handles” which is quite harmless.
 However, the deeper belly fat—the visceral fat that accumulates around abdominal organs—is metabolically active and has been strongly linked to a host of serious disease risks, including heart disease, cancer, and dementia.

 Waistline and Health Risks

 According to Professor Anthony Barnett at the University of Birmingham, waist measurement is more important than overall weight.
 Carrying fat around the stomach can quadruple the risk of diabetes and heart disease.
-Women with waists over 30 inches/90cm and men with waists over 35inches/100cm are classed as high risk.

 Prof Barnett and his colleagues have been at the forefront of research into fat cells around the waistline.
 Their research indicates that these fat cells are not passive lumps of lard but are highly active, pumping out proteins and hormones.
 While in small doses these substances are necessary, in excess they can cause damage to insulin use, raise blood pressure and increase cholesterol in the bloodstream.